sdziallas/comp55/docs/labs/12-Hash.md

 implements the ```Map``` interface.
 By doing that Java is making it clear that ```HashMaps``` form a bond, or mapping, between two items.
 Java actually does have a ```HashTable``` class that is nearly identical to the ```HashMap``` class, but ```HashTable``` is now considered a legacy class, and should generally not be used.
+These two classes are not to be confused with Java's ```HashSet``` data structure, which uses hashing to implement the **set** data type.
+All three data structures use a hashing function (a function that is used to map data of arbitrary size to fixed-size values[*](https://computersciencewiki.org/index.php/Hashing)) for different purposes.

 Java's ```HashMap``` is often thought of or referred to as a **dictionary** or **associative array**, where the key is hashed.
 Like a dictionary, when you end up looking up a word in a dictionary,